Crunch Fitness has over 300 locations in the US, Canada, and Australia. It’s known for providing a high-quality gym experience at a low price point.

 This location tends to be busy no matter what time of day you go.
 Like most gyms, it’s busiest in the evenings, but it also gets crowded in the middle of the day.
 You can usually find a machine to use even if it’s busy, but you may have to wait for a squat rack or bench press station to become available.

-I would purchase a Crunch Fitness membership.
 I’ve visited a lot of gyms over the past few weeks, and I’d put this one in my top three.
 Even though it’s not a huge resort-style gym like Life Time Fitness, I felt like I could spend hours at Crunch and still not want to leave.

-Crunch Fitness: Pros & Cons
+Crunch Fitness Membership: Pros & Cons

 As much as I enjoyed working out at Crunch Fitness, it’s not perfect.
 Below are some of its pros and cons.